prl-mushr/mushr-website/content/tutorials/Deep_learning.md

     _model:_ Type of model to create the dataset for (for now we'll only consider steering).

-In this tutorial, we will create dataset for training an image to steering dataset.
+In this tutorial, we will create a dataset for training an image-to-steering network.

 ```bash
 $ cd DonkeySim/MUSHR-DL